 - Tartaric acid – this is the acid found in grapes and bananas; it imparts those flavors.

-Why are Some Coffees More Acidic than Others?
+Are Some Coffees More Acidic than Others?

 As noted above, every step in the coffee-making process involves decisions that determine the level of acidity in coffee, including the type of coffee you choose and the ratio of good acids to bad acids.